Cary Peterson, MD

 His wife, Lisa, is a family physician in Lincoln, and they have three children.
 In their spare time they enjoy family time and activities such as boating, snow skiing and attending performances, especially dance, musical theater and volleyball.
 Dr. Peterson also collects antique maps.
 He is especially interested in those pertaining to the Great Plains and Nebraska..

 “In 1997, I started this clinic with one physician assistant and 10-12 employees.
-Now our team has grown to seven doctors, two physician assistants, two nurse practitioners and an in-house pharmacist.
+Now our team has grown to nine doctors, two physician assistants, three nurse practitioners, an in-house pharmacist, researchers and an occupational therapist.
 We’ve really grown very nicely and dramatically over the years.”

 – Cary Peterson, MD